MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/xbox-live-title-storage.md

 ---
 title: Title Storage overview
 author: KevinAsgari
-description: Learn how to use Xbox Live Title Storage to store game information for a title in the cloud. ms.assetid: a4182bc8-d232-4e77-93ae-97fe17ac71b1 ms.author: kevinasg ms.date: 04/04/2017
+description: Using Title Storage to store game information for a title in the cloud, especially for large amounts of per-user or per-title data. ms.assetid: a4182bc8-d232-4e77-93ae-97fe17ac71b1 ms.author: kevinasg ms.date: 04/04/2017